Mikola-Litvin/nodejs2022Q2-service/README.md

 - Git - [Download & Install Git](https://git-scm.com/downloads).
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
+- In order to test the API, you can use web version of Postman - https://web.postman.co/, which is very easy to use.
+- For correct working docker compose, running Docker Desktop is necessary.

 ## Downloading